The following information is provided to you by the Milwaukee Police Department to inform you of the citizen complaint process.

-If you believe a member of this Department has acted improperly or has violated a Department Rule or Procedure, a federal or state law, or an ordinance of the city of Milwaukee, you may file a written complaint.
+If you believe a member of this Department has acted improperly or has violated a Department Code of Conduct, a federal or state law, or an ordinance of the City of Milwaukee, you may file a written complaint.
 However, false complaints will be reviewed by the District Attorney’s Office.

 INSTRUCTIONS FOR FILING YOUR COMPLAINT

-What is a complaint – A complaint is a belief that a member of the Milwaukee Police Department has violated a Department Rule or Procedure, a federal or state law, an ordinance of the city of Milwaukee, or dissatisfaction with a policy or procedure of the Milwaukee Police Department.
+What is a complaint – A complaint is a belief that a member of the Milwaukee Police Department has violated a Department Code of Conduct, a federal or state law, an ordinance of the City of Milwaukee, or dissatisfaction with a policy or procedure of the Milwaukee Police Department.